 Notes

 While professional stylists love Redken Shades EQ, it is a professional-only product.
-If you cannot find it, excellent consumer alternatives include Wella Color Charm Demi-Permanent (available at Sally Beauty) or Ion Intensive Shine.
+If you cannot find it, excellent consumer alternatives include Wella Color Charm Demi-Permanent, available at Sally Beauty, or Ion Intensive Shine.

 If you do manage to get Redken Shades EQ, you must buy the specific Shades EQ Processing Solution.
 Do not mix it with generic developer, or you risk unpredictable results due to a pH mismatch.

 You will most likely want to choose a color with the letters N (neutral), V (violet), or A (ash).
-All three of those options can eliminate red and copper tones.
+All three of these options can eliminate red and copper tones.
 Color swatches can also be helpful when making your selection, and you may be able to find a color chart online.

 Warning